jlguenego/lexer/README.md

 var y = 52;
 `;

-// declare all the language token. const blank = new Rule({
+// declare all the language rules. const blank = new Rule({
   name: 'blank',
   pattern: /\s+/,